Local government in Canada: Structure and funding

 Most local governments are formed by a charter or act granted by the province or territory.
 Local governments are not mentioned in the Canadian Constitution other than to say they are the responsibility of the provinces.
-Consequently, municipalities can be created, amalgamated, or disbanded at the whim of the provincial government which controls them.
-They are also limited in the amount of interaction they have with the federal government because this would infringe upon an area of provincial jurisdiction.
+Consequently, municipalities can be created, amalgamated, or disbanded by the provincial government.
+Mayors frequently interact with their federal and provincial counterparts over areas of shared responsibility.
 The federal government does fund quite a few projects in many cities, like major transit and roads.
 These funds come from a variety of federal programs like P3 Canada, where a private company/consortia does a percentage of a project, construction, operations, maintenance, financing and designing, the Building Canada Fund, where major projects can receive federal funds for a project.
 Unlike many US projects and cities, most projects only get approximately a quarter of their funds from the federal government, and they are not obligated to have a certain amount of the work done by Canadians or Canadian companies.

 Since each province is responsible for creating local governments in its own territory, the names, functions, and powers of local bodies vary widely across the country.
 Local governments generally have limited powers, namely creating local by-laws and taxation (property tax).

 Typically, a municipal government is made up of one mayor (occasionally reeve or warden) and a set number of councillors (occasionally alderman).
 There are usually 10−20 councillors in one council; however, an exception to this is Montreal, with over 50 councillors.
 The councillors may represent districts called wards.

 In Canada, 83% of the municipal government revenue is raised through their own sources, and legally their accounts cannot go into deficit, safeguarding the provinces from unintentionally guaranteeing their municipal governments' debts.
 The majority of funding for Canadian municipal governments comes from property taxes.
 Additional funding sources include the sale of goods and services, fines and tax transfers from the provincial government.